krother/refactoring_tutorial/README.md

 ### 6.1 Recipe: Extract a function

+This recipe has a few more steps:

     1. Find a piece of code you want to move into a function
     2. Give the function a name and create a `def` line
     3. Move the code into the new function
     4. Make a parameter out of every variable not created inside the function
     5. Add a return statement at the end with every variable used later
     6. Add a function call where you took the code
     7. Run the tests

 Let's do this on a few examples:

 ### 6.2 Exercise: extract display_inventory

-The paragraph labeled **display inventory** on top ov `travel()` makes a good refactoring candidate.
+The paragraph labeled **display inventory** on top of `travel()` makes a good refactoring candidate.
 Create a new function using the signature:

     def display_inventory(credits, engines, copilot)